 - 1. When you want to share information with the school, a written note is preferred.
-Therefore we have a record of your request. - 2.
+Therefore, we have a record of your request. - 2.
 When calling the school for emergency information or changes, try to call at least one hour before dismissal.
 This will help assure that your message will be delivered before students are dismissed. - 3.
+Contact the office when your child is going to be absent, picked up early or late for school.
+Teachers are busy and this ensures we have accurate attendance records for your child. - 4.
 When you have changes in your address, telephone (home or work), place of work, emergency person, babysitter, or any other information, please notify the school immediately.
-We don't want to discover that we can't reach you when an emergency comes up. - 4.
+We don't want to discover that we can't reach you when an emergency comes up. - 5.
 ALL STUDENTS WHO ARE NOT GOING TO THEIR OWN HOME AFTER SCHOOL, OR THAT PLAN TO LEAVE THE SCHOOL GROUNDS DURING THE DAY, MUST HAVE A NOTE FROM THEIR PARENTS EXPLAINING AND GIVING PERMISSION.